sdiehl/wiwinwlh/tutorial.md

 ```

 The canonical example of a catamorphism is the factorial function which is a
-composition of a coalgebra creates a list from `n` to `1` and an algebra which
+composition of a coalgebra which creates a list from `n` to `1` and an algebra which
 multiplies the resulting list to a single result:

 ~~~~ {.haskell include="src/14-interpreters/catamorphism.hs"}